Antonov, Maker of World’s Biggest Plane, Shows Business Risks Of Ukraine-Russia Crisis

 The Subcomandante Marcos-led movement has given up trying to change the world.
 Instead, it wants to change things one village at a time.

-- The Muslims Of Mexico In The Shadow Of Zapatistas
+The Gods of Chiapas: Mexican Muslims In The Shadow Of Zapatistas

 The Mexican state of Chiapas is an island of Islam in a country characterized by Catholicism, which has led to the creation of a hybrid culture.

-- 'Without Our Land We Are Not A People': Chile's 500-Year War
+'Without Our Land We Are Not A People': Chile's Indigenous Mapuche Natives Fight A Forgotten, 500-Year War For Self-Determination

 Chile is a stable democracy and an economic success story.
 The indigenous Mapuche people are tired of seeing this wealth from the outside.